The Joys of Josei

 I actually procrastinated finishing H&C, despite having completed my collection for more than a year, because I just didn’t want to say goodbye to the characters.

-Heartbreakingly, by the series' end, [the male lead doesn't get the girl].
-It's this poignancy that prompted one blogger to describe H&C as "more bitter than sweet"; it's a testament to Umino's powers of storytelling that despite this, H&C manages to be nothing short of uplifting.
+Heartbreakingly, by the series' end, [the male lead doesn't get the girl] (highlight to view spoiler).
+It's this poignancy that prompted one blogger to describe H&C as 'more bitter than sweet'; it's a testament to Umino's powers of storytelling that despite this, H&C manages to be nothing short of uplifting.

 The original rock 'n' roll soap opera, Nana follows two young women who share the same eponymous name.
 The similarities end here, however; Nana Komatsu is a lovesick and naive small-town girl, who tails after her boyfriend and college friends to Tokyo.
 Nana Osaki, on the other hand, is a streetwise and ambitious punk singer who has lived with her boyfriend since she was 16.